Last Updated on September 11, 2022 by Carla Jonas

 What Is Mother of Pearl Jewelry?

-Mother of Pearl Value: Natural VS Manmade
+The Value of Nacre: Natural VS Manmade

-Mother of pearl is created by all nacre producing mollusks.
+Fact: mother of pearl is created by all nacre producing mollusks.
 Yet, only a very small percentage will be infused by a foreign particle and go on to create pearls.
 Therefore, pearls are rarer than mother of pearl, making them much more expensive.

 MOTHER OF PEARL SPOTLIGHT:

 Symbolizing the unique and enigmatic beauty of the ocean, Mother of Pearl carries an aura of mystery and elegance, with a dash of whimsical appeal.
-Find your very own Mother of Pearl jewelry piece in our new collection that features the finest earrings, pendants, rings and more.
+Find your very own Mother of Pearl jewelry piece in our new collection that features the finest earrings, bracelets, pendants, rings and more.